Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 Why is HACCP so important for butcher shops?
 Here's a quick overview:

-- Definition of HACCP: A systematic preventive approach to food safety that addresses physical, chemical, and biological hazards.
+- A systematic preventive approach to food safety that addresses physical, chemical, and biological hazards.

 As we delve into the intricacies of HACCP, we will explore the various types of hazards associated with raw meat, the regulatory frameworks governing food safety, and the scientific foundations that underpin HACCP principles.
 Furthermore, we will provide actionable steps to develop and implement a robust HACCP plan tailored specifically for butcher shops.